drmocm/DD_SX8_SDR/README.md

 	-o filename  : output filename (default stdout)

 	TUNING OPTIONS:
-	-a adapter   : the number n of the DVB adapter, i.e.
+	-d delsys    : the delivery system (not needed for sepctrum) -a adapter   : the number n of the DVB adapter, i.e.
 		           /dev/dvb/adapter[n] (default=0)
-	-d           : use 1s delay to wait for LNB power up -e frontend  : the frontend/dmx/dvr to be used (default=0) -f frequency : center frequency of the spectrum in kHz -i input     : the physical input of the SX8 (default=0)
+	-e frontend  : the frontend/dmx/dvr to be used (default=0)
+	-f frequency : center frequency of the spectrum in kHz -i input     : the physical input of the SX8 (default=0)